-Israela Margalit is a critically-acclaimed concert pianist, recording artist, playwright, television writer, and author of short fiction and creative nonfiction, with awards or honors in all categories, including Best CD, the British Music Industry Awards, an Emmy nomination, and a Gold Medal, the New York Film & Television Festival, Finalist the Long Island Film Festival, Finalist the Tennessee Williams Festival Contest.
+Israela Margalit is a critically-acclaimed concert pianist, recording artist, playwright, television writer, and author of short fiction and creative nonfiction, with awards or honors in all categories, including Best CD, the British Music Industry Awards, an Emmy nomination, a Gold Medal, the New York Film & Television Festival, Finalist the Long Island Film Festival, Finalist the Tennessee Williams Festival Contest.
 As a pianist she was hailed by the press as “An interpreter of the highest class” Der Tagesspiegel Berlin, “A phenomenal pianist” Zuercher Tages-Anzeiger, and a performer of “Festive Exuberance” The New York Times.
 Her work as a writer and playwright has been described as “Engaging” by The New York Times, and “Superlative” by The Washington Post.

 An internationally renowned concert pianist, Israela Margalit has appeared as a soloist with most of the world’s greatest orchestras including the Berlin Philharmonic Orchestra and the American Big Five of the New York, Boston, Chicago, Cleveland, and Philadelphia orchestras.
 She has recorded with major orchestras as well as as a piano soloist and chamber music collaborator for EMI, Chandos, Universal, Decca, Koch International, Black Box, and Telarc, including the celebrated Brahms 1st piano concerto with the London Symphony Orchestra, the Schumann piano concerto and the Saint-Seans concerto No. 2 with the London Philharmonic Orchestra, the Shostakovich concerto No. 1 and Schnittke concerto No. 2 with the Moscow Philharmonic Orchestra, and the award-winning Anglo-American 20th Century Chamber Music CD series with the soloists of the London Symphony Orchestra and the New York Philharmonic.
 Her recordings have won Best CD at the British Music Industry Awards, and were selected as a Gramophone Editor’s Choice.
 She has appeared in concerts in Europe, North America, South America, the Middle East and the Far East.